ART OF TODAY - SPIRIT OF TOMORROW

 Life and death are one just as the poppy is one, whether we view it as a bud, a flower or a seed it is the one poppy.
 Forever changing but never ceasing to be.

 In 2019 Glyn made his debut at an overseas international open art exhibition.

 The image to the right shows Glyn with his painting at the final selection stage of the Long Live Rembrandt exhibition - Rijksmuseum, Amsterdam.

 The EXHIBITIONS page gives details of all upcoming exhibitions - currently all cancelled due to covid-19.

-At present (2020) Glyn is experimenting with glazed translucent colours juxtaposed with passages of opaque flat pattern.
+Glyn likes to experiment with glazed translucent colours juxtaposed with passages of opaque flat pattern.
 The curtain painting to the left is a great example with deep translucent glazes in the shadow, a waxy turbid glaze in the wall and opaque passages in the curtain.

 There will eventually be two pages displaying Glyn’s ARTWORKS.
 The first is a diverse set of images from early childhood to 2021 (like a visual journey or an ‘about page’ in images).
 The second (when available) will feature only paintings created for the primary purpose of achieving Glyn’s big idea in art: Art has the power to enlighten (save).